Last updated: July 13, 2026

 The Lamoille Canyon is the “Grand Canyon” of Nevada.
 It should be a must-see for anyone traveling on Interstate 80 through Elko.
 The 12-mile drive up the canyon whisks you away to 8,800 feet, following a U-shaped canyon flush with summer wildflowers and spectacular colors in the fall.

-The scenery is breathtaking, the drive easy, and by visiting Lamoille Canyon, you’ll see a part of Nevada that only locals ever visit.
+The scenery is breathtaking, the drive easy, and by visiting Lamoille Canyon, you’ll see a part of Nevada that mostly locals visit.

 Suggested Route: